Blendify/blender-manual/trunk/blender_docs/manual/animation/drivers.rst

 incorrectly calculated based on the position of the other bone as it was *before* you adjust the current_frame.
-This can lead to obvious shape glitches when the rendering of frames has a jump in the frame number (either because the blend-file is currently on a different frame number or because you're skipping already rendered frames).
+This can lead to obvious shape glitches when the rendering of frames has a jump in the frame number (either because the blend-file is currently on a different frame number or because you are skipping already rendered frames).

 .. seealso::